'Unprecedented' Video Leak Shows Rampant Torture at Russian Prisons – NGO - The Moscow Times

 The Mediazona news website on Tuesday published three of the videos obtained by Gulagu.net that reportedly show inmates being tortured at a prison hospital in the Volga city of Saratov.

-The Kremlin said it was aware of the footage at the Saratov prison hospital and that the Federal Prison Service (FSIN) has launched a probe into the videos.
+The Kremlin on Tuesday said it was aware of the footage at the Saratov prison hospital and that the Federal Prison Service (FSIN) has launched a probe into the videos.

 “If this is confirmed, it will lead to a very serious inquiry,” Kremlin spokesperson Dmitry Peskov told journalists Tuesday.